natelenart/ObLogBundle/README.md

 meta-data about the event or entity: referer, ip address, browser, etc. You could use this bundle to create an audit trail of the changes in your backend, using the extra data to log the user and the type for the CRUD action performed.

-You can also use the lifeCycle callbacks of your entities to log events and keep a trail of who did what and when in your system.

 ## Installation

 Add the following lines to your `deps` file: